dynac-source/DYNAC-download/README.md

 # DYNAC V7R4-download

-**24-Dec-2024 DYNAC DOWNLOAD PAGE for DYNAC V7R4 is being prepared; will be available soon!**

 **DYNAC DOWNLOAD PAGE for DYNAC V7R4, a Multiparticle Beam Simulation Code for linacs and beam transport lines.**
 LINUX, MAC and WINDOWS downloads for the simulation code DYNAC V7R4 can be found on this page.
 Instructions for installation after downloading are in the file: [readme.txt](https://github.com/dynac-source/DYNAC-download/blob/main/readme.txt).
 This file is also contained in the full package below.

 **MODIFICATIONS PERTAINING TO DYNAC V7R4 (28-Dec-2024)**
 Please see the [change log](https://github.com/dynac-source/DYNAC-download/blob/main/modV7R4.txt) for a full list of changes with respect to V7R3.
 DYNAC V7R4 has some minor additions, modifications and corrections compared to the previous revision.

 **REQUIRED SOFTWARE FOR DYNAC**
 DYNAC needs to be compiled with gfortran, which is available from the [gfortran web site](http://gcc.gnu.org/wiki/GFortranBinaries).
 DYNAC has been successfully tested with gfortran/gcc 14.2.0 and older.